TUM-DAML/pprgo_tensorflow/README.md

 by Aleksandar Bojchevski*, Johannes Klicpera*, Bryan Perozzi, Amol Kapoor, Martin Blais, Benedek Rózemberczki, Michal Lukasik, Stephan Günnemann
 Published at ACM SIGKDD 2020.

+## Demonstration
+To see for yourself how fast PPRGo is we've set up a [Google Colab notebook](https://colab.research.google.com/drive/1aRJI8-AwHOHdVQkAsD0ELIu3eof09An8?usp=sharing).

 ## Installation
-We recommend importing the Anaconda environment saved in `environment.yaml`, which provides the correct TensorFlow and CUDA versions.
-You can then install the repository using `python setup.py develop`.
-Note that installing the requirements regularly will most likely result in the wrong CUDA version, since CUDA 10.0 contains a bug that affects PPRGo.
+You can then install the repository using `pip install -e .`.
+However, installing the requirements regularly will result in TensorFlow using the wrong CUDA version, since CUDA 10.0 contains a bug that affects PPRGo.
+This is why we recommend importing the Anaconda environment saved in `environment.yaml`, which provides the correct TensorFlow and CUDA versions.

 ## Run the code
 This repository contains a demo notebook for running training and inference (`demo.ipynb`) and a script for running the model on a cluster with [SEML](https://github.com/TUM-DAML/seml) (`run_seml.py`).